 Zachary David Wood

 Zachary Wood received both his B.A. in Political Science and his M.A. in Urban Studies from Temple University.
-His primary research focus is around issues of urban poverty and social change through civic engagement and political advocacy.
-His recent research revolves around exploring the role of non-profits as advocates for social and policy change.
-Zachary is a full-time graduate assistant for the university and also teaches in the undergraduate Urban Studies program at Rutgers-Camden.
-Previously, Zachary has held numerous leadership roles in the non-profit world, most recently as the Director of Development and the Director of Advocacy and Public Policy for Covenant House Pennsylvania, a shelter and service provider for homeless and marginalized youth in the Philadelphia area.
+His primary research focus is on issues of urban poverty and social change through civic engagement and political advocacy.
+His recent research explores the role of non-profit organizations as advocates for social and policy change.
+In 2016, Zachary was hired as an Assistant Teaching Professor and Director of the Urban Studies program at Rutgers University-Camden.
+Previously, Zachary held numerous leadership roles in the non-profit world, most recently as the Director of Development and the Director of Advocacy and Public Policy for Covenant House Pennsylvania, a shelter and service provider for homeless and marginalized youth in the Philadelphia area.
 He has also served as Executive Director of Habitat for Humanity on the Crow Creek Lakota Reservation in South Dakota.